 What is it?
 It’s a rare chance to explore a completely empty Opera House theatre.

 What is it?
-Seventy-four acres of park, gardens and pathways wrapped around Sydney Harbour.
+Thirty hectares of park, gardens and pathways wrapped around Sydney Harbour.

 Why go?
-It's one of the oldest scientific and botanic institutions in Australia and you can visit for free.
-They also run Aboriginal tours in botany, as well as provide stunning backdrops for picnics or a run through the park.
+It's one of the oldest scientific and botanic institutions in Australia, and you can visit for free.
+The gardens also run Aboriginal tours in botany, as well as provide stunning backdrops for picnics or a run through the park.

 What is it?
 The harbourside gallery is the go-to venue for cutting-edge art on a local and international level.